enyojs/ares-project/README.md

 ### [Project templates](id:project-templates)

-The service "***genZip***" defined in "ide.json" of ares-project or of Ares plugins allows to intanciate new Ares project from project templates such as "**bootplate**".
+The service "***genZip***" defined in "ide.json" of ares-project or "ide.json" of Ares plugins allows to intanciate new Ares project from project templates such as "**bootplate**" or any customer specific project templates.

-`IMPORTANT:` Project templates can be updated or modified by Ares plugins configuration.
-See [Merging Ares plugin configuration](#merging-configuration).

 The property "***projectTemplateRepositories***" of the service "**genZip**" lists the template definitions that are available at project creation time.